safferli/datascientist_personneleconomics/data-scientist/index.md

 - have an interesting work environment
 - treat analysts as smart people
 - keep and encourage their sense of wonder and excitement
-- reign in and direct their sense of wonder and excitement!
+- rein in and direct their sense of wonder and excitement!

 ---